pewpewlive/ppl-docs/docs/home.md

 # Home

-This community-maintained websites references the resources useful for creating custom levels for PewPew Live.
+This community-maintained website references the resources useful for creating custom levels for PewPew Live.

 Levels are created by writing Lua code.
 If you are new to programming or new to Lua, a good first step is to start with the [Beginner](Guides/Lua/beginner) guide.